President Kovind arrives in Netherlands on final leg of his two-nation visit | Politics

 President Kovind arrives in Netherlands on final leg of his two-nation visit

-President Ram Nath Kovind on Monday arrived in Amsterdam on the final leg of his two-nation visit - the first presidential to the Netherlands after 34 years - during which he hold discussions with top leadership of the European country.President Kovind arrived here from Turkmenistan where held talks with his Turkmen counterpart Serdar Berdimuhamedov and the two sides agreed to expand bilateral trade and energy cooperation to further strengthen the multifaceted partnership.
+President Ram Nath Kovind arrived in Amsterdam on Monday on the final leg of his two-nation visit - the first presidential trip to the Netherlands after 34 years - during which he will hold discussions with the top leadership of the European country.President Kovind arrived here from Turkmenistan where he held talks with his Turkmen counterpart Serdar Berdimuhamedov and the two sides agreed to expand bilateral trade and energy cooperation to further strengthen the multifaceted partnership.

 - Country:

-President Ram Nath Kovind on Monday arrived in Amsterdam on the final leg of his two-nation visit - the first presidential to the Netherlands after 34 years - during which he hold discussions with top leadership of the European country.
+President Ram Nath Kovind arrived in Amsterdam on Monday on the final leg of his two-nation visit - the first presidential trip to the Netherlands after 34 years - during which he will hold discussions with the top leadership of the European country.

 ''Goedemiddag Nederland!
 President Ram Nath Kovind arrives in Amsterdam on the final part of his two-nation visit.
 The presidential visit to the Netherlands comes after 34 years since the visit of President Venkataraman in 1988,'' the president's office tweeted.